google/codeworld/web/help/GuideUnit1.md

     Computers can be very picky, so make sure you have typed *exactly* what you see above.
-That means everything needs to be spelled correctly, the same letters need to be capitalized, and you need parentheses just where they are.
+That means everything needs to be spelled correctly, the same letters need to be capitalized and you need parentheses just where they are.
 There should be nothing else in your editor except that one line.

-    When you make a mistake, the computer usually shows you an *error message*, which shows up on the right side of your screen, in a pink shaded window.
+    When you make a mistake, the computer usually shows you an *error message*, which shows up on the right side of your screen in a pink shaded window.
     These messages tell you what went wrong.

     ![](cw-error-notinscope.png)